-This paper is an extension of [7], and the remainder of this paper is organized as follows: in Section 2, an overview of some fault-tolerant research efforts in NoC is given.
+The remainder of this paper is organized as follows: In Section 2, an overview of some fault-tolerant research efforts in NoC is given.
 Section 3 illustrates the basic concepts of application-specific NoC design, and a new fault-tolerant architecture is introduced in section 4.
 Simulation results i.e. average response time and hardware overhead will be presented in section 5 followed by the concluding remarks in Section 6.